marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 I can build/test/publish customisations quickly.
 The dev cycle is light-speed fast compared to WordPress.

 So, with GitHub and using GitHub Desktop, my two CloudCannon sites are completely portable.
-I.e. their already in the cloud, on the web, and on my desktop.
+I.e., they are already in the cloud, on the web, and on my desktop.
 I can take them anywhere that runs Jekyll.

 Developing websites using local dev env is fast–it's the way to go.
 What if I want to move the code to another server or another laptop.
 Easy.
 Setup Jekyll and Github Desktop and away you go.